-Currently, the database covers 227 "country corridors" worldwide.
-The corridors studied flows from 32 major remittance sending countries to 89 receiving countries.
+Currently, the database covers 367 "country corridors" worldwide.
+The corridors studied flows from 48 remittance sending countries to 105 receiving countries.
 In most cases, data was captured from the main sending location/area for the corridor in question to the capital city or most populous city in the receiving market.

-Data was collected by posing as customers and contacting individual firms within each corridor.
-Researchers collected data within each corridor on the same day, in order to control for fluctuations in exchange rates and other changes in fee structures.
-It should be noted that data in this database is intended to serve as a snapshot of a moment in time, and that pricing may vary over time.
+Data is collected by researchers posing as customers and contacting firms within each corridor.
+Researchers collect data within each corridor on the same day, in order to control for fluctuations in exchange rates and other changes in fee structures.
+It should be noted that data this database is intended to serve as a snapshot of a moment in time, and that pricing may vary over time.

 Additional details on the methodology used for collecting data are as follows:

 - Firms Data is collected for the major service providers in each corridor, including both the primary Money Transfer Operator (MTO) and Banks active in the market, as well as the Post Office when available.
 Surveyed firms are selected aiming to provide a representative sample of the market in each corridor.
 Companies surveyed within each corridor are selected to cover the maximum remittance market share possible, aiming at a minimum aggregated market share of 80 percent.